TrisHa0510/TrisHa0510/README.md

 ## 👩‍💻 About Me

-👋 I'm **Trisha Patil**, a second-year 🎓 **Information Technology** student with a love for developing modern, interactive web apps.
+👋 I'm **Trisha Patil**, a **3rd-year B.Tech Information Technology** student passionate about building innovative and efficient web solutions.

-🌐 I enjoy working across the stack — from stunning frontends to powerful backends.
+🌐 I enjoy working across the stack — from intuitive frontends to scalable backends.

-🧠 Currently learning and building full-stack projects using **React**, **Node.js**, **Express**, and **MongoDB**.
+🧠 Currently exploring **DevOps tools**, **cloud technologies**, and enhancing my skills in **React**, **Node.js**, and **MongoDB**.

-💡 My goal is to craft seamless and accessible user experiences that solve real-world problems.
+💡 My goal is to craft seamless, accessible, and impactful user experiences that solve real-world problems.

-🎯 Always curious and excited to learn new technologies and tools in software development.
+🎯 Always eager to learn, build, and collaborate on exciting tech projects.

 ---